 So what should we do?

-The first thing you should do is to make sure YOU are being respectful to them.
-I won’t elaborate, as you can read it in the post I linked to above.
+The first thing you should do is what I mentioned above and make sure YOU are being respectful to them.

 Understanding your teenager’s brain